vcwebio/conteco.controlplane.base/conteco/assets/CURRENT-WORK-LIST.md

 Needs implementing for all top level API methods and per controlplane.
 These are scripts that return key value settings of the image.

-### Cluster / Single Node flag

-Implement cluster / single node flag which default can be set from extract-cli.
-It should also be easy to set interactively.

 ## ModEco

 Tweak the structure of the ModEco ecosystem to create modules with packages.